Evolved Gas Analysis

 Heated transfer capillary

-his technique is used for mass spectrometer coupling.
-Gases pass through a very small orifice close to the sample inside the furnace and are transferred in the vacuum line to the mass spectrometer.
+This technique is used for mass spectrometer coupling.
+Gases pass through a very small EGA port close to the sample inside the furnace and are transferred in the vacuum line to the mass spectrometer.
 In this way, gases are sampled at high concentration very close to the sample at high temperature and pass directly to ultra-high vacuum.
-This technique avoids any risk of condensationduring transfer between the thermobalance and the mass spectrometer.
+This technique avoids any risk of condensation during transfer between the thermobalance and the mass spectrometer.

 Infrared light can excite molecular vibrations in molecules.
 In order to be active in respect to IR-spectroscopy, the molecule has to change its dipolar momentum during excitation.
 Gases like CO2, CO, hydrocarbons, water vapour etc. have IR-active vibration modes while N2, O2 etc. cannot be detected.

 The obtained IR-spectra allow identification of the components by characteristic vibrations which are either typical for a certain functional group (CO, COOR etc.) or for a particular compound (so called “fingerprint- region” of the spectra from 1500 – 500cm-1).
 Spectra libraries are helpful during spectra interpretation.
 Coupling to TGA and STA is a valuable tool especially in evolved gas analysis of organic compounds (polymers etc.).